USS Sturdy (PC-460): World War II service

 PC-460 was assigned to the Panama Canal Zone for patrol duty at Balboa and arrived there on 13 November 1940.

 On 24 January 1942 in the Gulf of Panama about fourteen miles west of San Jose Light, PC-460 accidentally rammed and sank the submarine USS S-26.
-PC-460 was escorting S-26, USS S-29, and USS S-44 from the harbor of Balboa, Panama to their patrol stations when at 2210 the Sturdy sent a visual message to the submarines that she was leaving the formation and that they could proceed on the duty assigned.
+PC-460 was escorting USS S-21, USS S-26, USS S-29, and USS S-44 from the harbor of Balboa, Panama to their patrol stations when at 2210 the Sturdy sent a visual message to the submarines that she was leaving the formation and that they could proceed on the duty assigned.
 S-21 was the only submarine to receive this message.
-Shortly there-after, PC-460 struck S-26 on the starboard side of the torpedo room and the submarine sank within a few seconds.
+Shortly thereafter, PC-460 struck S-26 on the starboard side of the torpedo room and the submarine sank within a few seconds.
+Salvage operations started immediately but were not successful.

 On 31 January 1943, she sailed to Mobile, Alabama, for extensive repairs after which she returned to Panama.

 On 15 July 1943, she was named Sturdy and redesignated PYc-50.